jsfehler/pytest-splinter4/README.rst

     pytest-splinter browser screenshot directory.
 Defaults to the current directory.

-* `--splinter-webdriver-executable`
-    Filesystem path of the webdriver executable.
-Used by chrome driver.
-    Defaults to the None in which case the shell PATH variable setting determines the location of the executable.

 * `--splinter-headless`
     Override `splinter_headless` fixture.
 Choices are 'true' or 'false', default: 'true'. http://splinter.readthedocs.io/en/latest/drivers/chrome.html#using-headless-option-for-chrome